-If you have any questions about the GRE you may contact ETS via email at email@example.com.
-Applicants should check with the English Graduate Office to make sure scores are received by the January deadline.
+If you have any questions about the GRE you may contact ETS via email at firstname.lastname@example.org.
+Applicants should check with the English Graduate Office to make sure scores are received by the application deadline.

 The statement of purpose is generally between one and two pages long.
 It indicates some of the intellectual training and background of prospective students, their fields of interest in future English graduate studies, how the program and faculty at the University of Washington is suited to their needs, and what they would hope to bring to the program.

 For MA/Ph.D. applicants: The strongest personal statements reveal who the applicant is as a scholar, and they show how our program will help the applicant reach their goal of becoming an expert in their particular area.
 Competitive applications also show cohesion between the personal statement and the critical writing sample.